Paddy-AM/csv-mapper/README.md

-# AIBIDIA: CSV Ingestion and Mapping Tool
+# CSV Ingestion and Mapping Tool

 A robust web application for uploading CSV files and mapping their columns to a predefined schema.
 This tool provides intelligent mapping suggestions, comprehensive validation, and reusable mapping templates.